FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 > Whether the loser pays the amount bid by the *winner* or by the *loser* is not specified. **NEEDS MORE DOCUMENTATION** {.is-warning}

-> Basa and Chu rules can optionally be applied here: A double victor is paid by the loser twice the winner's bid, and a triple victor is paid three times the winner's bid.
+> Basa and Chu rules can optionally be applied here: A double victor is paid by the loser twice the bid, and a triple victor is paid three times the bid.
 {.is-info}

 # Strategy